fmqa/emacs.d/README.md

 # Custom keybinds

-The following key bindings are registered by this configuration:
+The following key bindings are registered by this configuration.
+These can be also shown inside Emacs using `M-x describe-personal-keybindings`:

 * `C-x ≣` or `C-x <menu>` is used a prefix key for recentf
   * `C-x <menu> o` Open recentf menu (`recentf-open-files`)